-Based on the corporate governance theories, the conceptual model of IT governance offers a high-level integrated view of IT governance.
-Existing works discussed IT governance principles, models, and mechanisms in isolation, creating the need to provide an integral model that offers the top executives, who are generally non IT experts, understanding of how IT governance components relate together.
-This paper identified, classified and discussed the high-level view of the inter-related components of IT governance, and developed a contextual model of IT governance.
-The model provided a simplistic view, devoid of complexities that could confuse the board of directors and executive management when adopting IT governance; offering them guidance on choices to initiate IT governance according to governance principles, IT governance mechanisms, statutory and regulatory compliance, and standard IT governance practices.
-The model, however, did not provide details on how to implement IT governance; further work would focus on how organizations should implement IT governance.
+Based on the corporate governance theories reviewed, the contextual model of IT governance offered a high-level integrated view of IT governance.
+Existing works discussed IT governance principles, models, and mechanisms in isolation, creating the need to provide an integral model that offers the top executives, who are generally nonIT experts, an understanding of how IT governance components inter-relate.
+This paper identified, classified, and discussed the high-level view of the inter-related components of IT governance.
+It also developed a contextual model of IT governance.
+The model provided a simplistic view, devoid of complexities that could confound board of directors and executive management when adopting IT governance.
+Moreover, it offers them guidance on choices to initiate IT governance according to governance principles, IT governance mechanisms, statutory and regulatory compliance, and standard IT governance practices.
+The model, however, did not provide details on how to implement IT governance.
+Moreover, the current study did not include the cultural aspects and attitudes toward information and decision-support systems.
+Further work would focus on how organizations should implement IT governance.
+It will include examining how organizational culture affects the adoption of IT governance.
+Following the above conclusion, it is recommended that the Government of Ghana should set up an IT governing board/council to guide the various arms of government as well as organizations and institutions that aim to strengthen their IT governance.